calum74/sequence/README.md

 * Regular C code: 112.628 ms
 * Sequence: 347.1 ms

 Here, we do see some slowdown (a factor of 3) but this is over an extremely tight loop.
-The only explanation I can think of is that the compiler just did a better job on the C code.
+The only explanation I can think of is that the compiler just did a better job on the C code, perhaps due to branch prediction.
 The code generated for `sequence` is actually excellent.